 Basically we’ll cover everything you need to know.

-After reading this review, you’ll know if Shopify Lite Plan is what you need to attract your first paying customers and how Shopify Lite compares with Shopify Basic.
+After reading this review, you’ll know if Shopify Lite Plan or maybe you should upgrade to Shopify Basic Plan straight away to attract your first paying customers.

 So, let’s dig in.